 3. IGNORE THE DRESS CODE

 Formal and casual.
-Evening and sports.
-If you want to give your wardrobe fresh new energy, you will have to mix and match multiple style attitudes together.
-This is the most crucial step in refreshing your wardrobe.
-The possibilities are endless.
-Wear your work suit during the weekend by replacing your shirt and shoes for a hoodie and trainers.
+Evening and sportswear.
+These style attitudes don’t have to live separate lives.
+If you want to give your wardrobe new energy, you can mix and match multiple style attitudes together.
+This allows you to repurpose clothes and styling techniques, creating endless possibilities.
+For example, wear your work suit during the weekend by replacing your shirt and shoes with a hoodie and trainers.